On the monotonicity of the eigenvector method: The problem

 \citet{Saaty1977} introduced the so-called \emph{random index} $RI_n$, that is, the average $CI$ of a large number of $n \times n$ pairwise comparison matrices with entries randomly generated from the scale $\{ 1/9, 1/8, \dots ,8,9 \}$.
-The proportion of $CI$ and $RI_n$ is called the \emph{consistency ratio} $CR$.
-This will be called the Saaty inconsistency index in the following.
+The proportion of $CI$ and $RI_n$ is called the \emph{consistency ratio} $CR$, or the Saaty inconsistency index.

-\citet{Saaty1977} considered a pairwise comparison matrix to be acceptable if $CR$ does not exceed the threshold $0.1$.
+\citet{Saaty1977} considered a pairwise comparison matrix to be acceptable if the value of $CR$ does not exceed the threshold $0.1$.